 How long is the program?

 Most students complete the program in six quarters.
-This is a full-time, 3 classes per quarter for a total of 15 credits per quarter.
-The program does not offer courses during the summer, however, some students might need additional general education courses and are encouraged to take those in summer quarter.
+This is a full-time, three classes per quarter for a total of 15 credits per quarter.

 How much time will I spend on school each week?